zopencommunity/gitport/README.md

 If you encounter any issues, please open an issue under https://github.com/zopencommunity/gitport/issues.

-## Git Performance considerations

-## Optimizing Git Performance

-Efficient Git operations are vital for optimized resource utilization on z/OS, particularly in development and CI/CD environments.
-This document presents key strategies to enhance Git performance and reduce MIPS, contributing to improved system efficiency.

-# Git Performance Considerations
+# Git Performance considerations

-This document provides various strategies to improve Git performance.
+This section provides various strategies to improve Git performance.
 It covers approaches that reduce the amount of data processed by Git, fine-tuning configuration parameters, and addresses specific considerations for encoding conversions in the working tree.
 Each section offers explanations and examples to help users optimize Git operations in large repositories, CI/CD environments, and systems with high I/O demands.

 ## 1. Data Reduction Strategies